-Our procedures will include tests of documentary evidence supporting the transactions recorded in the accounts, and direct confirmation of certain assets and liabilities by correspondence with selected customers, creditors, and financial institutions.
+Our procedures will include tests of documentary evidence supporting the transactions recorded in the accounts, tests of the physical existence of inventories, and direct confirmation of certain assets and liabilities by correspondence with selected customers, creditors, and financial institutions.
 We will also request written representations from your attorneys as part of the engagement.
 At the conclusion of our audit, we will require certain written representations from you about the financial statements and related matters.